cksystemsteaching/selfie/README.md

 Blocked and ready virtual machines are typically organized in blocked and ready sets implemented by lists or more advanced data structures depending on performance needs.
 In the following exercises, keep the traffic light model in mind, in particular the various transitions.
 Modeling complex systems properly is important and helps in considering all possible scenarios.
 Sometimes I wish developers would do that more often to avoid bugs that bother us every day.
 We focus on the ready state next and get back to the blocked state further below.

-The goal of the next exercise is to implement support of scheduling multiple virtual machines to run in selfie.
+The goal of the next exercise is to implement support of concurrent execution of multiple virtual machines in selfie.
 The relevant code location in `mipster` that needs work is shown in the above code.
 Use the autograder as follows:

 ```bash
 ./grader/self.py processes